Research Interest Groups (RIGs)

 The RIG is also responsible for sharing its accomplishments and interests.
 The Research Website is the primary vehicle for communication but we also share through email, a quarterly publication and periodic Research Days and university events.

-Red Hat associates from Boston, Westford and several other US locations collaborate with New England and Mid-Atlantic researchers on many research projects.
-In addition to long-standing formal arrangements with Boston University, the Massachusetts Open Cloud, and the University of Massachusetts, we support student and faculty research and open source development work for undergraduates, Master’s and PhD students.
+Red Hat associates from Boston, Westford and several other US locations collaborate with US researchers on many research projects.
+In addition to long-standing formal arrangements with Boston University, the Mass Open Cloud Alliance, and the University of Massachusetts, we support student and faculty research and open source development work for undergraduates, Master’s and PhD students.

 The Brno Red Hat engineering site collaborates with several universities not only in the Czech Republic and Slovakia but also in Europe.
 Our long-term partner universities are Masaryk University, Faculty of Informatics and Brno University of Technology, Faculty of Information Technology, but we also cooperate with several other universities, including Czech Technical University in Prague or Graz University of Technology, Austria.